BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/README.md

 - 6. Simulating brain perfusion and DaT imaging with the BrightView system in GATE
 - 7. Simulating glioblastoma imaging with the BrightView system in GATE
 - 8. Simulating brain perfusion and DaT imaging with the BrightView system incorporating the STL-based mesh50 attenuation phantom in GATE
+-9.
+Simulating a Lu-177 DOTATATE post-therapy SPECT with the BrightView system in GATE
 ```

 ## 1. Objective